 Should something go awry during a client project and your SME gives its name to something sub-standard, you'll need professional indemnity insurance to protect against claims of negligence.
 The most straightforward policy is employers' liability cover, this is required by law by businesses small and large.

-Of all the types of business insurance available as part of a full package, the core cover your business is most likely to need are the following:
+This said, other forms of cover may also be seen as essential to business owners and can offer their own benefits.
+Of all the types of business insurance available as part of a full package, the core types of insurance needed for a small business are most likely to be the following:

 Why might your business need liability insurance?